andnil5/-dd2480-grp12-assignment2/README.md

 The core CI features of continous integration are the following:

 1. **Compilation:**
-The branch that has been changed is compiled by the CI server.
-The compilation is triggered as webhook.
-Furthermore, a static syntax check is performed.
+Whenever the GitHub webhook registers a push event to the CI server, the repo state of the head commit of the push will be analysed by the CI server.
+The “compilation” part of the CI workflow consists of the CI server performing a static syntax check of the pushed code by using the linter tool Flake8.
+The code passes this step if flake8 finds no errors (ignoring warnings and the E501 error).

 2. **Testing:**
 The CI server executes automated tests on the branch that has been changed.
-The testing is triggerd as webhook.
+The testing is triggerd by a webhook.
+The tests that are executed are all tests included in the target repository following the naming conventions of pytest tests.

 3. **Notification:**
-The CI server uses the notification mechanism of setting a [commit status](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-status-checks) on the repository, using [REST API](https://docs.github.com/en/rest/reference/repos#statuses).
+The CI server uses the notification mechanism of setting a [commit status](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-status-checks) on the repository, using the [GitHub REST API](https://docs.github.com/en/rest/reference/repos#statuses).

 4. **Storing history:**
 The CI server stores the history of builds, even when the server restarts.
 A single URL exists that lists all builds, whilst each and every build also has its own URL containing build information (commit identifier, build date and build logs).